 Road Names.
 All private roads intending to serve more than six residential properties shall have a road name approved by the Township Board.
 The proprietor shall furnish and erect road name signs at all intersections within the project and entrances thereto to assist in the location of the property by emergency vehicles.
 The design and color of the road name sign shall be in accordance with Grand Traverse County Ordinances. *09

+Any road change request requires notice to all property owners and a public hearing.
+The petitioner shall pay all costs associated with renaming a road.

 Signs.
 Traffic control signs shall be placed in accordance to the Michigan Manual of Uniform Traffic Control Devices.
 Signs marked "Private Road" shall be erected and maintained by the Proprietor at the entrance to all private roads in subdivisions and condominiums. *09